carderne/carderne.github.io/_posts/2024-07-19-postmodern-python.md

 ---
 It feels like eons, but it was actually just four years ago that [Hypermodern Python](https://cjolowicz.github.io/posts/hypermodern-python-01-setup/) did the rounds, going over the latest Best Practises™ for Python tooling.
 I remember reading it with a feeling of panic: I need to install like 20 packages, configure 30 more and do all this _stuff_ just to write some Python.

 But now it's 2024, and it's finally all easy!
 A bunch of people saw how easy all this stuff was in Go and Rust, and did some amazing work to drag the Python ecosystem forward.
-It's no longer clever or special to do this stuff, everyone should be doing it.
+It's no longer clever or special to do this stuff; everyone should be doing it.

 I was prompted to write this by two things:
 1. I built a toy script for an interview the other day and in the discussion, it became clear that I had some evangelising to do.